silvanhornstein/silvanhornstein/README.md

 ### Moin ihr Landratten 👋

 ## About Me
-Hi, I am Silvan Hornstein.
+Hi, I am Silvan!
-I studied Psychology in Berlin (FU, BSc), Potsdam (MSc) and Vienna (Erasmus) as well as Evolutionary Anthropology in Oxford (MSc.).
+I am a Berlin-Trained Psychologist (BSc, MSC), Oxford-Trained Evolutionary Anthropologist (MSc).
-Since 2018 I am working on AI & Digitalization in Mental Healthcare, Currently as:
+Since 2020 I am working on AI & Digitalization in Mental Healthcare, Currently as:
-- A PhD Studend at HU Berlin
+- A PhD Student at HU Berlin, focussed on AI Applications in Digital Mental Healthcare.
-- A Data Scientist @Elona Health and @Krisenchat
+- A Data Scientist @ Elona Health and @ Krisenchat

 ## This repository
 Includes Code on Papers & Projects, most relevantly: